 - you do not charge tax on your supplies except for taxable sales of real property.
 However, you may not have to collect the tax from the purchaser.
-For more information, see "Who has to remit the tax on a taxable sale of real property vendor or purchaser?" on page 24; - you cannot claim input tax credits (ITCs) to recover the GST/HST paid or payable on your purchases; and - you can claim a PSB rebate at the applicable rate for the GST/HST paid or payable on your eligible purchases and expenses.
+For more information, see "Who remits the tax on a taxable sale of real property - vendor or purchaser?" on page 27; - you cannot claim input tax credits (ITCs) to recover the GST/HST paid or payable on your purchases; and - you can claim a public service bodies' (PSB) rebate at the applicable rate for the GST/HST paid or payable on your eligible purchases and expenses.